pattern-lab/website/docs/advanced-pattern-lab-nav.md

 {% capture m %}

-**Note:** *This option was introduced in v0.7.5 of the PHP version of Pattern Lab.*

 When sharing Pattern Lab with a client it may be beneficial to turn-off certain elements in the default navigation.
-To turn-off navigation elements simply add their keys to the `ishControlsHide` option in `config/config.ini` and then re-generate the site.
+To turn-off navigation elements do the following:

+1. Open `./config/config.yml`
+2. Add the keys for the elements you'd like to hide to the `ishControlsHide` configuration option
+3. Re-generate your Pattern Lab site

 The following keys are supported and will hide their respective elements:

 ```
 s